 - Nausea or vomiting

-Will the health center be open?
+Is the health center open?

 Yes.
 The health center has been open and will continue to be open for all students who have paid their health fee for the Fall 2020 semester.
 The majority of our care will be provided virtually (via phone or Zoom), but we will continue to see students in person as needed.
 Students can access services Monday-Thursday from 8am-5pm and Friday from 9:30am-5pm.
 To ensure the safety of our students and staff, we are NOT accepting drop-ins at this time.
 Students must call ahead for an appointment, even to pick up medications from the pharmacy.
 If you have any questions, please call us at (707) 664-2921.

 Can students living and studying outside the area access SHC services?